princeroydeveloper/mcq-exams/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file in the server directory

 `MONGO_URI  // Mongo connection url`